Probing gravity with non-linear clustering in redshift space: Methodology

-In summary, for the full scales standard case we use the 9-dimensional parameter space $\{b_1, f, b_2, \gamma_2, \gamma_{21}, c_0, c_2, a_{\text{vir}}, q_{\text{lo}}, q_{\text{tr}}\}$ with a Gaussian prior on $b_1$.
 We use the code \texttt{MultiNest} \cite{Feroz_2009} to perform the MCMC fitting with 1200 live points, a sampling efficiency of 0.8 and an evidence tolerance of 0.01, where these settings are guided from previous cosmological analyses (see \emph{e.g.}, Ref.~\cite{DESY3}).
 As mentioned above, we do not use the hexadecapole since we considered it to be very noisy, so it would not bring much more additional information to our analysis.
 One last consideration is that \textsc{comet-emu} obtains predictions in Fourier space and our data is in configuration space.
 Then we use the algorithm \textit{hankl}\footnote{\url{https://github.com/minaskar/hankl/blob/master/docs/source/index.rst}} to re-express the comet multipoles in configuration space by using a Fast Fourier Transform for each evaluation:

 where $j_{l}$ are the Spherical Bessel function of order $l$.
 To avoid numerical instabilities in the above integral, the COMET multipoles are first smoothed by multiplying by the factor $\exp\left(-\left(k \cdot r_{\text{smooth}}\right)^2\right)$, where $r_{\text{smooth}} = 0.25$ Mpc/$h$.